Bloch dynamics with second order Berry phase correction: Abstract

 \section{Abstract}

-We derive the semiclassical Bloch dynamics with the second order Berry phase correction, based on a two-scale WKB asymptotic analysis.
-For uniform external electric field, the bi-characteristics system after a positional shift introduced by Berry connections agrees with the recent result in the physics literature.
+{ We derive the semiclassical Bloch dynamics with the second-order Berry phase correction in the presence of the slow-varying scalar potential as perturbation.
+Our mathematical derivation is based on a two-scale WKB asymptotic analysis.
+For a uniform external electric field, the bi-characteristics system after a positional shift introduced by Berry connections agrees with the recent result in previous works.
+Moreover, for the case with a linear external electric field, we show that the extra terms arising in the bi-characteristics system after the positional shift are also gauge independent. }